xJonathanLEI/substrate-contracts-workshop/0/calling-your-contract.md

 ## get()

-If you take a look back at our contract's `on_deploy()` function, we set the initial value of the Flipper contract to `false`.
+If you take a look back at our contract's `default()` function, we set the initial value of the Flipper contract to `false`.
 Let's check that this is the case.

 In the **Message to Send** section, select the **"get(): bool"** message and accept the default values for the other options.